segmentio/segment-docs/src/connections/spec/page.md

 ---
 title: 'Spec: Page'
-sidebar: Page
 ---

 The `page` call lets you record whenever a user sees a page of your website, along with any optional properties about the page.
-Calling `page` or [`screen`](/docs/spec/screen/) in one of our [sources](/docs/sources/) is one of the first steps to getting started with Segment.
+Calling `page` or [`screen`](/docs/spec/screen/) in one of our [sources](docs/connections/sources/) is one of the first steps to getting started with Segment.

 **Note:** **In `analytics.js` a `page` call is included in the snippet by default** just after `analytics.load`.
 We do that because you **must** call this method at least once per page load.
 However, you can choose to add an optional `name` or `properties` to the default call, or call it multiple times if you have a single-page application.